Griffith University is engaged with communities locally, nationally, regionally and internationally on energy efficiency.

 Griffith University provides assistance for start-ups that foster and support a low-carbon economy or technology.
 Recent case studies include:

-Since 2022, Griffith University has collaborated with EMMI to advance machine learning techniques for carbon footprint prediction and forecasting, led by Professor Diaz-Rainey.
-The project has involved working closely with EMMI’s data science team throughout 2023 and 2024, as well as an external partner Dr Quyen Nugyen from GNS Science, to facilitate knowledge exchange and technical development in support of the start-up.
+Griffith University has collaborated with EMMI Solutions Pty Ltd to advance machine learning techniques for carbon footprint prediction and forecasting, led by Professor Diaz-Rainey.
+EMMI Solutions is a climate tech startup, founded in 2018, that provides carbon risk data and analysis for institutional investors to manage their net-zero transition and carbon liabilities.
+The project with Griffith has involved working closely with EMMI’s data science team throughout 2023 and 2024, as well as an external partner Dr Quyen Nugyen from GNS Science, to facilitate knowledge exchange and technical development in support of the start-up.
 Dr Ben McNeil, a Griffith University graduate and co-founder of EMMI, has played an instrumental role in this effort.

-This partnership has aligned with broader research initiatives, including a paper published jointly with EMMI team members in PLOS Climate in November 2023, that examines indirect upstream and downstream emissions (known as Scope 3 emissions).
+This partnership has aligned with broader research initiatives, including a paper published jointly with EMMI team members in PLOS Climate, that examines indirect upstream and downstream emissions (known as Scope 3 emissions).
 The study has identified significant divergences in carbon footprint data and highlighted reporting challenges, particularly regarding high materiality categories like 'use of good sold'.
 It has also employed machine-learning models to enhance predictions for non-reporting firms, showing a potential 25% increase in accuracy when categories are estimated individually.
-This paper had won the Best Paper Prize for Climate Finance Research at Global Research Alliance for Sustainable Investing (GRASFI) Conference in Zurich in 2022.
-This prize was sponsored by Imperial College Business School.

 Together, Professor Diaz-Rainey and Dr Ben McNeil have demonstrated a commitment to supporting investors in making informed, climate-positive decisions, showcasing the integration of academic research with practical applications in sustainability.